-Before we get deeper into the subject of paella, I would like to focus on the word itself for a moment.
+Before delving into the subject of paella, I would like to focus on the word itself for a moment.
 In fact, how do you pronounce it?

-In a nutshell, paella is a single-pan dish cooked with rice from the Valencia region in the east of Spain.
+In a nutshell, paella is a single-pan rice dish from the Valencia region in the east of Spain.

 Paella is more than a thousand years old